Dying from Mesothelioma

-What to Expect When Mesothelioma is Terminal
+What to Expect When Mesothelioma Is Terminal

-Mesothelioma is an aggressive cancer that typically spreads rapidly and is mostly considered incurable.
+Mesothelioma is an aggressive cancer that typically spreads rapidly and is mainly considered incurable.
 This means that for most patients, it is terminal.
 Some people may live with cancer for a few years, and some may even go into remission, but the general prognosis is poor.

 The average mesothelioma life expectancy across the board is just 15 months.[1]
-This includes all types of mesothelioma, diagnosed at any stage, and for patients of all ages.
+This includes all types of mesothelioma, diagnosed at any stage and for patients of all ages.
 Most will face dying from mesothelioma.
-By stage IV, advanced metastatic cancer patients can have a larger effect on organs and likely to produce more symptoms, such as fatigue, pain, and weight loss.
-The symptoms of this late-stage mesothelioma include:[2]

 - Difficulty swallowing